 Another reason December is one of my favorite months is because it is Universal Human Rights month and Human Rights Day is December 10.
 Human rights issues are a cause that I care greatly about.
 We're all human and should do what we can to help each other.

 I am asking everyone to join in on my New Year’s resolution this year, which is to change the lives of over one million people in 2022.
 I personally am committed to helping the lives of over one million people through implementing automation.
-And I am going to start by helping those whose human rights are being violated.

 Working in government, I've seen how government processes have inefficiencies that can prolong neglect and abuse.
 Every person has the right to live a life free from neglect and abuse and we all can help fix our government processes that are slow at investigating these claims.
 Right now, we allow people to continue to be harmed while they wait for poor government processes.
 And as civil servants, we're expected to fix these processes by our citizens.
 As a civil servant, I've fixed many issues like this in state government, so why don’t we fix it together?